Wriveted/wriveted-api/docs/chatbot-system.md

 15. **Circuit Breakers**: Implement fallback behavior for external service failures
 16. **Node Input Validation**: Use rigorous validation schemas and CEL business rules to prevent runtime errors
 17. **Validation Severity**: Address ERROR level validation issues before deployment, review WARNINGs
+### Flow Storage Model

+- Normalized-first: `flow_nodes` and `flow_connections` are the canonical representation of a flow.
+The runtime executes exclusively against these tables.
+- JSON snapshot: `flow_definitions.flow_data` is maintained as a regenerated snapshot for import/export, caching, and versioning.
+After node/connection edits, services rebuild the snapshot from the canonical tables while preserving non-graph keys (e.g., `variables`).
+- Import compatibility: incoming `flow_data` is materialized into canonical tables on create.
+Unsupported connection types (e.g., `CONDITIONAL`) are mapped to `DEFAULT` with conditions preserved.
+- Service surface: All flow writes and reads are centralized in `FlowService`; the former `FlowWorkflowService` has been deprecated and removed.